naftalic/ddmif/portfolio_weights.md

 The Lagrange method is a powerful tool for solving constrained optimization problems.
 It involves introducing Lagrange multipliers to convert a constrained optimization problem into an unconstrained optimization problem.
 The method is named after Joseph Louis Lagrange, a celebrated mathematician and physicist who was a professor at the University of Turin in 1755 and later served as director of mathematics at the Berlin Academy of Science, succeeding Euler in this position.
 :::

-We can obtain the optimal value of x by solving these equations algebraically.
-Specifically, we can start by solving the first equation for x, which gives:
+We can obtain the optimal value of $x$ by solving these equations algebraically.
+Specifically, we can start by solving the first equation for $x$, which gives:

 $$
 \begin{align*}